Android 17: Everything We Know About Google's Latest OS Update

 Android 17's easter egg is also here, and it looks like a sunflower with a small green planet inside, and the text Android 17, following a similar green colour scheme as Android 16's easter egg.

-Android 17 Potential Release Timeline: When Will It Be Out?
+Android 17 Release Timeline: When Will It Be Out?

-For the first time in years, Google is doing away with Developer Preview releases.
-The brand has skipped Developer Previews and has fast-tracked the process, diving straight into Beta.
-This shift is driven by the new Canary channel, where Google has been testing new APIs and features, eliminating the need for standalone preview builds.
+For the first time in years, Google did away with Developer Preview releases.
+The brand skipped Developer Previews and fast-tracked the process, diving straight into Beta.
+This shift was driven by the new Canary channel, where Google tested new APIs and features, which eliminated the need for standalone preview builds.

 Android 17 Eligible Devices